 Pluggable DSP Blocks - Six pluggable DSP blocks are available for each input and output.
 To use, right-click on an empty DSP block to select one DSP function from the drop-down list.
-Left-click on the placed DSP function to adjust it's parameters, or right-click on it to Bypass, Select for Sub-Preset, Copy/Paste to another similar block, or Delete.
+Left-click on the placed DSP function to adjust its parameters, or right-click on it to bypass, select for sub-preset, copy/paste to another similar block, or delete.
 Total DSP usage is indicated as a percentage at the bottom of each input section in the DSP tab.
 Increasing the number and complexity of applied DSP tools increases the DSP usage.
 Total DSP usage cannot exceed 100%.
 All DSP functions are listed below, with details on the following pages.

-1) Dynamics controls - Brick Wall Limiter, Compressor, Autoleveler, Ducker, and Noise Gate.

-Ambient Noise Compensation is available on outputs only.

-- 2) Gain functions Gain, Gain with VCA, RD-8C Remote Control Gain, neWR-5 Remote Control Gain - 3) Equalization 31 Band Graphic EQ, 10/6/4/2-Band Parametric EQ, Feedback Suppressor (input), FIR filter (output) - 4) Crossover functions Four-Way, Three-Way, and Two-Way Crossovers are available on outputs only.

-HPF and LPF filters are available on both inputs and outputs.

-5) Delay - At 48kHz, Maximum Speaker Delay is 21mS, and maximum Delay is 682mS.

-At 96kHz, they are 10mS and 341ms respectively.

-- 6) Metering -60dBu to +20dBu display - 7) Signal Generator Pink noise, White Noise, Sine Wave
+- 1) Dynamics controls Brick wall limiter (infinite ratio), compressor, autoleveler, ducker, and noise gate. ambient noise compensation is available on outputs only. - 2) Gain functions Gain, gain with VCA, RD-8C remote control gain, neWR-5 remote control gain - 3) Equalization 31 band graphic EQ, 10/6/4/2-band parametric EQ, feedback suppressor (input), FIR filter (output) - 4) Crossover functions Four-way, three-way, and two-way crossovers are available on outputs only.
+HPF and LPF filters are available on both inputs and outputs. - 5) Speaker Delay/Delay At 48kHz sample rate, maximum speaker delay is 21mS and maximum delay is 682mS.
+At 96kHz sample rate, maximum speaker delay is 10mS and maximum delay is 41ms. - 6) Metering -60dBu to +20dBu display - 7) Signal Generator Pink noise, white noise, sine wave